THE ESSENTIALS

 MOVEMENT: AUTOMATIC

-The Omega Constellation range was, in essence, Omega's answer to the Datejust.
-Originally released in 1948, it was offered as a limited production watch - the Centenary Chronometer, as it was then called.
-It proved so popular that Omega decided to keep making it.
-Omega created a collection of automatic chronometer watches in 1952 that would become the Constellation as we know it today.
+The Omega Constellation range was, in essence, Omega’s answer to the Datejust.
+Originally released in 1948 as the limited-production Centenary Chronometer, it proved so popular that Omega decided to continue its production.
+By 1952, Omega launched a full collection of automatic chronometer watches, which became the Constellation as we know it today.

 The watch we have here, ref.
-2652-5, dates back to 1952 and houses the first Chronometer rated movement in the Constellation range, the cal 354.
-It has the infamous 'bumper' movement where the rotor bounces back and forth between two springs to re charge the movement.
+2652-5, dates back to 1952 and houses the first chronometer-rated movement in the Constellation line—the cal.
+354. It features the famous "bumper" movement, where the rotor bounces back and forth between two springs to wind the movement.

-The watch is in incredible condition, with a spotless dial, the gold markers have some oxidisation on the surface, exactly what you would expect after 70 or so years.
-The dauphine hands still have their radium lume inlay.
-The case is still in superb shap with minimal signs of polishing.
-The 1036/12 bead of rice bracelet is still present and can accommodate a 19cm wrist.
+This example is in incredible condition.
+The dial is spotless, while the gold markers show surface oxidation—exactly what you’d expect after 70 or so years.
+The dauphine hands still retain their original radium lume inlay.
+The case remains in superb shape with minimal signs of polishing.
+The original 1036/12 bead of rice bracelet is present and fits up to a 19 cm wrist.

-The movement has come to us in great health and is running at +5 s/d, 245 amps with a beat error of 0.1.
+The movement came to us in great health and is running at +5 s/d, 245 amps, with a beat error of 0.1 ms. These make a fantastic alternative to an early Datejust—perfect for both casual and formal wear.